FK Ibar: Stadium

-FK Ibar plays its home matches at the Stadium Bandžovo Brdo, in Rožaje.
-The stadium has its western and southern stand.
+FK Ibar play their home matches at Stadion Bandžovo Brdo, in Rožaje.
+The stadium has western and southern stands.
 The capacity cannot be precisely shown since the stands are without seats.
-On the most important matches, the number of spectators went to 5,000.
+On the most important matches, the number of spectators went up to 5,000.
 The stadium has an olympic track rebuilt in 2004 when Rožaje was the host of Sandžačke Igre(Sandžak Games), nowadays MOSI.
 In the near future, the stadium will be reconstructed.

 The location of the stadium is next to the Sports Center Rožaje addressed on Carine bb.